cortex-lab/phy/docs/clustering.md

 These shortcuts do nothing while a text input has focus.

 Press `G` to accept only after the ordinary merge succeeds; an edited set of candidates is marked `accepted_modified`.
-A successful proposition merge opens the next pending proposition using the visible order captured before the merge.
+A successful proposition merge closes Merge View and reveals the result in Cluster View for quality assignment.
+Press `Alt+Down` or `Alt+Up` when ready to open the next or previous pending proposition.
-Manual and failed merges do not advance proposition review.
+Failed merges do not advance proposition review.
 Press `V`, use Cancel, or close Merge View to leave the current proposition pending.
 Reject and reset are undoable, and undo/redo restore the exact before/after proposition workspaces.
 Overlapping propositions are allowed, but one whose source cluster no longer exists after a merge or split becomes stale and is never automatically remapped.

 phy never overwrites producer-owned `curation.json`.
 It stores accepted and rejected decisions in dataset-local `curation_review.json`, atomically after the